Vickers Valiant: Design

 The Valiant was based on contemporary aeronautical knowledge with no advanced untried aerodynamics that required proving with scaled-down research aircraft or lengthy research and development.
-As a result George Edwards described the Valiant appropriately and simply but using his own, mostly original, idiom as an "unfunny" aircraft.
+As a result George Edwards described the Valiant as an "unfunny" aircraft.

 The Valiant had a shoulder-mounted wing and four Rolls-Royce Avon RA.3 turbojet engines, each providing up to 6500 lbf of thrust, installed in pairs in fireproof bays in each wing root.
 The design of the Valiant gave an overall impression of a clean aircraft with swept-wing aerodynamics.
 The root chord thickness ratio of 12% allowed the Avon engines to be within the wing rather than on pods as in the contemporary Boeing B-47.
 This "buried engine" installation contributed to the aircraft's aerodynamic cleanness, and was British practice at the time.
 It made engine access for maintenance and repair difficult and increased the risk that an uncontained failure of one engine would cause damage to the adjacent engine; it also increased the complexity of the design of the main spar which had to be routed around the engines.

 The wing of the Valiant used a "compound sweep" configuration, devised by Vickers aerodynamicist Elfyn Richards.
 Richards found that it was necessary to increase the sweep on the inboard section of the wing, a discovery which he later patented as "Improvements in Aeroplane Wing Formation" with an explanation that "the formation of the shockwaves be delayed to the same extent over the whole span of the wing"; the Valiant wing had 37° sweepback for the inner third of the wing, and 21° for the remainder.
 This was because the thickness/chord ratio could be reduced closer to the tips.
 The choice to have mild sweepback around the aerodynamic control surfaces meant that in-service speeds were limited to Mach 0.84 and a typical cruise of Mach 0.75 at heights up to 55000 ft when lightly loaded.
 A drogue parachute was not necessary even operating from runways as short as 6000 ft.

 The wing was mounted high on the fuselage and the location of the engines and main landing gear within the wing limited the volume available for fuel.
 The trailing edge of the wing had two-section ailerons with trim tabs, and inboard of the ailerons were double-slotted flaps.
 Direct electrical drives were used to move the flaps and landing gear.
 The only hydraulically-operated equipment, the steering and brakes, was also powered by electric motors but driving hydraulic pumps instead of mechanical gearing.